Events: Folk Art Festival

 Q: Are wedding ceremonies allowed on the Ranch grounds?

 A: Ceremonies are available at the American Mothers Chapel (located at the South-East corner of the Ranch).
 It seats 9 to 12 people comfortably.
 If you are interested in reserving the Chapel you can call the main Parks, Recreations and Cultural Services number at 719-385-5941.
-Standing-only ceremonies are permitted on site (not in the Chapel) with notification.
+Portrait photography permits are included in Chapel reservations.

 Q: Can the Ranch host my reception?

-A: The Ranch does not have indoor space to accommodate receptions.
-Due to public availability of the Ranch, and the ever-changing Colorado weather, outdoor receptions are not available.
+A: The Ranch prides itself as a Living History Museum.
+There is not an accommodating indoor space for more than 25-60.
+(The Barn is full of hay and straw for the animals.)
+Due to public availability of the Ranch, and the ever-changing Colorado weather, outdoor receptions are not offered.

 Check out this link for Wedding and Reception locations around Colorado Springs.